- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place in March 2020

 - TIFF Writers’ Studio is geared towards feature-length scripts.
 Writers working in broadcast, interactive, web series, and transmedia with an interest in feature-length production are welcome to apply (should they meet the criteria outlined in #2).

 - Applicants must be in development (minimum first draft complete) on a feature-length project.
-Successful applicants will be required to submit a copy of their script to TIFF by February 18, 2019, so it can be workshopped during the programme.
+Successful applicants will be required to submit a copy of their script to TIFF by February 21, 2020, so that it may be workshopped during the programme.

-- Applicants must commit to attending the full programme (see all session dates here) in order to be considered.
-All sessions take place at TIFF Bell Lightbox in Toronto, Ontario.
+- Applicants must commit to attending the full programme in order to be considered.

 TIFF Writers’ Studio Lab

-- Candidates must fill out the application in full, attaching itemized supporting documents as per the guidelines below, in order to be considered.
+- Candidates must fill out the application in full, attaching itemized supporting documents as per the guidelines below, to be considered.

 - Applications must be completed by applicants themselves and not by third parties (e.g. assistants, co-workers).